-Being from Britain’s most remote inhabited island, Fair Isle, I have spent the majority of my life as part of extreme landscapes and fragile communities.
+Being from Britain’s most remote inhabited island, Fair Isle, Vivian Ross-Smith has spent the majority of her life as part of extreme landscapes and fragile communities.

-Through my work I study and explore my rugged island surroundings.
+Through her art practice Ross-Smith studies and explores her rugged island surroundings.
 Using traditional methods of craftsmanship such as knitting, preserving skins, net making and metal work, to explore relationships between material and surface; and between man made and natural.